Individual Retirement Accounts at Interactive Brokers

 • SIMPLE

-The Rollover IRA solely offers traditional tax treatment.
-Still, a normal Roth IRA can accept a rollover, which solves that.
-The Inherited IRA can be established as either Roth or traditional.
-Despite legislative revisions, SEP and SIMPLE accounts are still suitable only for pre-tax deposits.
+The Rollover IRA is only available with traditional tax treatment.
+However, a standard Roth IRA can accept rollovers, so this issue can be easily addressed.
+The Inherited IRA can be set up with either Roth or traditional tax treatment.
+Despite recent changes in federal law, SEP and SIMPLE accounts are still limited to pre-tax contributions.

 Overview of IRAs at Interactive Advisors

-There is a way around this limitation.
-If you open any form of IRA at Interactive Brokers, you can partition it for usage at Interactive Advisors.
-For instance, you can open a SEP IRA at the brokerage branch and designate a part of it for Interactive Advisors.
-Thus, any IRA that exists at Interactive Brokers can also be utilized at Interactive Advisors.
+However, there's a workaround.
+You can open an IRA at Interactive Brokers and then allocate a portion of it for use at Interactive Advisors.
+For instance, you could open a SEP IRA at Interactive Brokers and transfer part of it to Interactive Advisors.
+This way, you can use any IRA available at Interactive Brokers within Interactive Advisors.

 Available Investments

-A self-directed IRA at Interactive Brokers has access to the company’s lineup of target-date mutual funds, which aim to build a retirement fund over a long period.
-We located options from Vanguard and JPMorgan.
+A self-directed IRA at Interactive Brokers gives you access to their target-date mutual funds, which are designed to help you build savings over time.
+These funds are offered by companies like Vanguard and JPMorgan.

 • Technology